Free Shipping Over £50

 It messed up a lot of our plans for 2020.
 We had the ‘Mutation Of’ EP recorded and ready to go, and a load of dates and short tours lined up to hit the year hard, which all got cancelled.
 We released the EP in April 2020, during lockdown, and had a little release party on Teams.

 We definitely struggled, but we tried our best to pick each other up and keep persevering.
-Billy and I wrote tons of riffs and exchanged ideas, most of which ended up on our ‘Degradation’ EP, which we managed to get recorded and released as soon as lockdown ended in 2021.
+Billy and I wrote tons of riffs and exchanged ideas, most of which ended up on our ‘Degradation’ EP, which we recorded and released as soon as lockdown ended in 2021.

 How did you get started in music?